kh8fb/pretrained-models/bert-itpt-imdb/README.md

 ### commented_classifier_single_layer.py
 This is the training script for the IMDB dataset.
 It works slightly differently by creating InputExample's for each of the IMDB questions that are then passed through the model.
+The data is from [This Google Drive folder](https://drive.google.com/drive/folders/1CUBHa8Ct_G13bTcKlMiKg2cRNnuBECs5) which could be slightly different than the IMDB checkpoint.